-My Wife’s Gone To the Country
+My Wife’s Gone to the Country (IRVING BERLIN-1909)

 A popular song from 1909.

-words by George Whiting and Irving Berlin
+Words by George Whiting and Irving Berlin.

-music by Ted Snyder
+Music by Ted Snyder.

 The sheet music: